Complex Reasons Spur Women to Change STEM Majors, New Georgetown Study Finds

 Two Georgetown professors and a consultant found that women are not deterred by any of these threats individually – it takes all three to effect the change.

-The study’s authors are McCourt School of Public Policy professor Adriana D. Kugler, Catherine H. Tinsley, the Raffini Family Professor of Management at the McDonough School of Business and academic director of the Georgetown University Women’s Leadership Institute, and Olga Ukhaneva, managing consultant at Navigant.
+The study’s authors are McCourt School of Public Policy professor Adriana D. Kugler, Catherine H. Tinsley, the Raffini Family Professor of Management at the McDonough School of Business and academic director of the Georgetown University Women’s Leadership Institute (new window), and Olga Ukhaneva, managing consultant at Navigant.